CyferShepard/Jellystat/README.md

 - Run `npm run start` to only run the frontend React UI
 - Run `npm run start-app` to run both backend and frontend at the same time

+When contributing please ensure to log a pull request on the `unstable` branch

 ### Launching Jellystat using Docker